ghayazbhai/hello-world/README.md

 # hello-world
 learning to code ASAP

-studying to code
+hello all
-i am intereted in coding
+i am interested in coding